 Fig S1 Markov and outcome rate

 Figure 1*.
 Experiment 1, High level of cooperation in iPD.
 (A) Dual operant box diagram and the matrix with positive(blue) and negative(red) reinforcement is shown.
-The iPD game had four possible states: R(reward) mutual cooperation, P(punishment) mutual dessertion defection??, T(temptation) subject defeated and opponent cooperated and S(sucker) subject cooperated and opponent defeated.
+The iPD game had four possible states: R(reward) mutual cooperation, P(punishment) mutual defection, T(temptation) subject defected and opponent cooperated and S(sucker) subject cooperated and opponent defected.
 The reinforcement was used in first experiment(iPD training and reversion).
 The opponent´s light was used in order to perform a Tit for Tat strategy.
 (B,C) Time-course of cooperation and timeout rate along the last 23 games sessions.
 In the last 5 sessions, the mean±sem of cooperation was 0.86±0.05 and timeout was 0.23±0.08.
-(D) Total reward versus timeout for all animals (color bar means cooperation mean).
+(D) Total reward versus timeout for all animals (color bar means cooperation rate).
 Each animal was compared with the theoretical reward-timeout function when the cooperation level was set to 60% (black continuous line).
 The higher the cooperation levels, the larger the total reward and the lower the total timeout.(E).
-Markov Chain diagram shows the probabilities of transition between states (p(c|T-1)=0.76, p(c|R-1)=0.85, p(c|S-1)=0.93, p(c|P-1)=0.87).
+Markov Chain diagram shows the probabilities of transition among states (p(c|T-1)=0.76, p(c|R-1)=0.85, p(c|S-1)=0.93, p(c|P-1)=0.87).
 The arrow represents transitions: driven by cooperation in blue, and driven by defection in red (the arrow thickness is proportional to transition probability).
-The size of circles is proportional to the state occupancy ratio and below, bars show the occupancy ratio when the cooperation reaches stability.
-(R=0.76, T=0.1, P=0.04, S=0.1, p =<1e-8, ANOVA two-way test, n=8).
+The size of circles is proportional to the state occupancy ratio and below, bars show the occupancy ratio when the cooperation reaches stability ( T=0.1, R=0.76, P=0.04, S=0.1, they were signifacantly different, p =<1e-8, ANOVA two-way test, n=8).
 Asterisks denote significant differences from multiple comparisons using one-way ANOVA and Bonferroni correction.
 (F) Evolution cooperation rate before and after reversion treatment.
 Graphs show a moving average with samples of 3 sessions (the mean and sem from reversion on the last five sessions was 0.87±0.04). *Figure 2*.
-Effect of changes in the amount of positive reinforcement of R and T. (A) The cooperation is strongly affected by change of temptation payoff (matrix with CI=?), decreasing when T payoff increased (significantly difference, p< 9.8e-06, wilcoxon ranksum test), but cooperation (B) enhances when the matrix favours cooperation (p<0.0062, statistics using two of three subjects, because one had no significant difference after matrix change, p>0.05(0.7063)).
+Effect of changes in the amount of positive reinforcement of both R and T. (A) The cooperation is strongly affected by change of temptation payoff (matrix with CI=?), decreasing when T payoff increased (significantly difference, p< 9.8e-06, wilcoxon ranksum test), but cooperation (B) enhances when the matrix favours cooperation (p<0,05(0.0062), statistics using two of three subjects, because one had no significant difference after matrix change, p>0.05(0.7063)).
 (C,D) 3D graphs related to cooperation, reward and timeout.
 In the group of cooperative animals, the change in T (3 pellets to 5 pellets) increased both timeout and reward in order to decrease cooperation (p<0.05(6.7e-05)).
 In the group of non-cooperative animals, they learned to cooperate by receiving more reward without significant changes in total timeout (p>0.05(0.081)).
 (E,F) Mean±sem state occupancy rate graph in the last 5 sessions from cooperative and non- cooperative groups.
 Asterisks denote significant difference, after matrix changed, among T, R, P or S state occupancy and dash line indicates the level of equal rate in each state (that corresponds to a strategy with strongly random component).